Gabrielle Donnay

 Gabrielle Donnay, née Hamburger (21 March 1920 – 4 April 1987), was a German-born American crystallographer and historian of science.

 Life

 Gabrielle Donnay was born in Landeshut, Germany (now Kamienna Góra, Poland) on 21 March 1920 and emigrated to the United States in 1937.
 She received her B.A. from UCLA with highest honors in chemistry in 1941 and was awarded her Ph.D in 1949 from MIT.
-She then went to work for Carnegie Institution of Washington where she met and married Jose Donnay that same year.
-When he retired from Johns Hopkins in 1970, she was hired as a faculty member by McGill University in Canada.
+She was a postdoctoral fellow at Johns Hopkins University from 1949-1950.
+In 1949, she met and married Joseph (Jose) Donnay, a professor of crystallography and mineralogy at Johns Hopkins University.
+In 1950, she joined the staff of the Geophysical Laboratory at the Carnegie Institution of Washington, where she worked until 1969.
+She had concurrent position at the U.S. Geological Survey from 1952-1955.
+She was a professor in crystallography at McGill University in Montreal from 1970 to 1981.
+She died on 4 April 1987 near Mont St-Hilaire, Quebec.